Realizing the Diagnosis of Autism

 As we continued to work together, both Cindy and Doug were able to identify and understand his strengths and weaknesses.
 They know that Doug had little patience when Bobby didn’t listen and he would argue and then yell at Bobby.
 It was agreed, that when he felt himself getting angry, he would leave the room and let Cindy handle the situation.

 Important and Useful Strategies

-• We developed a behavior plan for Bobby, so they both knew how to provide structure, and what to do when Bobby was misbehaving.
+• We developed a specific plan for Bobby, so they both knew how to provide structure, what to do and how to support Bobby.

 • We worked on how Doug and Cindy could communicate better and resolve conflicts between them.

 • The main strategy was that they began to understand how they processed information differently and to have more understanding for one another.

 • Cindy learned it was best to take breaks from each other when things get heated.
 She learned not to argue or to try to get Doug to understand her, until they were both calm.

 • Doug was able to spend more quality time with Bobby by finding something they were both interested in, which was historical documentaries.

 The family is a work in progress, but they are all much more accepting and supportive of one another.
 They also learned that they sometimes need outside help to sort things out.
 If you need help with your relationship, contact us for a free 15 minute introductory phone call.